Jimmy Garoppolo cleared to open training camp with the Raiders, AP source says

-HENDERSON, Nev. — Quarterback Jimmy Garoppolo passed a physical on his injured left foot and will begin training camp with the Las Vegas Raiders, a person with knowledge of the situation said.
+HENDERSON, Nev. — Quarterback Jimmy Garoppolo passed a physical on his injured left foot and will begin training camp with the Las Vegas Raiders, a person with knowledge of the situation told The Associated Press on Sunday.

-The person spoke on condition of anonymity because no announcement has been made.
+The person spoke to the AP on condition of anonymity because no announcement has been made.

 Training camp opens Wednesday.